 Students are expected to provide any information about their misbehavior or that of other students.
 Administrators are not required to contact parents/guardians prior to interviewing students.
 School officials may search the student, desk, locker, cell phone, backpacks, purse, vehicle or anything that contains the student's personal effects by establishing reasonable suspicion or securing the student's voluntary consent.
-The school also reserves the right to search the digital content within the cell phone, if confiscated because of a violation of a school rule or law.
+The school also reserves the right to search the digital content within the cell phone, if confiscated because of a violation of a school rule or law OR by establishing reasonable suspicion of a violation of a school rule or law.
 Students who are observed in an unauthorized area during school hours are subject to administrative search.

-Each student is responsible for his or her own vehicle parked on school property and the contents of the vehicle.
+Each student is responsible for their own vehicle parked on school property and the contents of the vehicle.
 Each student is responsible for making sure the vehicle is locked and secure at all times.
 Except as otherwise provided by law, only materials allowable on school campuses may be placed in school vehicles at any time such vehicles are on school grounds.
 If a student is asked to unlock a locked vehicle at any time and the student refuses, the parent/guardian may be contacted.
 If the parent/guardian refuses, law enforcement may be contacted.